ebullient/obsidian-task-collector/README.md

         - Task Collector will use `[x]` or `[X]` to complete an item, and `[-]` to cancel an item (if that support has been enabled).
 It will use a space (`[ ]`) to reset the task, in addition to any of the additional task types.
         - If you enter an unknown value with the keyboard, nothing will happen.

-- **Toggle: Add menu item for completing a task**
-  Add an item to the right-click menu in edit mode to mark the task _on the current line (or within the current selection)_ complete.
-If canceled items are supported, an additional menu item will be added to mark selected tasks as canceled.
-    - default: `false`

-- **Toggle: Add menu item for resetting a task** (💥 0.6.4) Add an item to the right-click menu in edit mode to reset the task _on the current line (or within the current selection)_.
-    - default: `false`

-- **Toggle: Add menu item for completing all tasks** (💥 0.6.4) Add an item to the right-click menu in edit mode to mark _all_ incomplete tasks in the current document complete.
-If canceled items are supported, an additional menu item will be added to mark selected tasks as canceled.
-    - default: `false`

-- **Toggle: Add menu item for resetting all tasks** (💥 0.6.4) Add an item to the right-click menu to reset _all_ completed (or canceled) tasks.
-    - default: `false`

 - **Toggle: Add menu item for moving all completed tasks**
   Add an item to the right-click menu to move _all_ completed (or canceled) tasks.
     - default: `false`

 ## Credits

-- [Completed Area Plugin](https://github.com/DahaWong/obsidian-completed) -- general premise of moving completed tasks to a different area within the document (delimited by a heading).
+- [Completed Area Plugin](https://github.com/DahaWong/obsidian-completed) -- general premise of moving completed tasks to a different area within the note (delimited by a heading).
 - [JeppeKlitgaard/ObsidianTweaks](https://github.com/JeppeKlitgaard/ObsidianTweaks/) -- simple/clear event triggers
 - [ivan-lednev/obsidian-task-archiver](https://github.com/ivan-lednev/obsidian-task-archiver) -- Treatment of sub-elements
 - [Darakah/obsidian-timelines](https://github.com/Darakah/obsidian-timelines) -- Editor select/replace